TUM-AVS/survey-physics-embedded-robot-learning/README.md

 1. **Physics-guided** — physics priors select, pre-process, or compute input features, generate or curate training data, or enforce physically consistent representations.
 Applied at data curation, or as a pre-processing module whose learnable parts are pre-trained or frozen; may stay in the pipeline at training and inference.
 2. **Physics-encoded** — the model architecture itself enforces physics via tailored structures, layers, topologies, energy or conservation principles, symmetries, or architectural constraints.
 Active during both training and inference.
 3. **Physics-informed** — the training objective penalises violations of governing equations, typically through residual or regularization terms.
-Active **only during training**: no effect at inference, since it is part of neither the architecture nor the inputs.
+Formally active only during training: no effect at inference, since it is part of neither the architecture nor the inputs.

 Most existing works use a single route.
 Jointly using complementary routes may enable a richer exploitation of prior physical knowledge, but systematic comparisons remain limited.